henkvancann/FNcompGordian/FNcompGordian.md

 Except for Gordian Wallet, which also keeps keys for Decentralised IDs.

 ## Developers (have) the same (background)
 GW and FN are developed by the one and only developer `@Fonta1n3`.
-Wasabi and Samourai are both CoinJoin forks.
-Developers have their background
+Wasabi and Samourai are both CoinJoin derivates.
+Developers of Wasabi and Samourai know eachother very well.
+They have their mutual background and dito rivalry.

 ## Hardware Wallet Interface
 Our comparison here keeps the discussion lean about Hardware Wallets.
 An extensive list can be found on github [here](https://github.com/bitcoin-core/HWI)